joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 26. ![Azure Portal - Deployments](/uploads/deploycheck-azureoptimizationengine.gif "Azure Portal - Deployments")
 27. If you notice a failure, in the Deployment tab for: 'PolicyDeployment' you can ignore this, as it may have failed if the SQL Server hasn't been provisioned yet; once it has been provisioned, you can navigate back to this failed deployment and click 'Redeploy', to deploy a SQL Security Alert policy.

-_Note: The Azure SQL database, will have the Public IP from the location the script was deployed from, whitelisted on the Azure SQL database, you may need to adjust this depending on your requirements._
+_Note: The Azure SQL database will have the Public IP from the location the script was deployed from, allowed on the Azure SQL database; you may need to adjust this depending on your requirements._

 #### Configure

 ##### Onboard Azure VMs to Log Analytics using Azure Policy and PowerShell

 Now that Azure Optimization has been installed, let's onboard our current and future Azure Virtual Machines to Azure Optimization Engine, using Azure Policy.
 This is required if you want to get Azure Advisor Virtual Machine right-size recommendations augmented with guest OS metrics.
-If you don't collect metrics from the Virtual Machines, you will still have a fully functional Optimization Engine, with many recommendations, but the Advisor Virtual Machine right-size ones will be served as is.
+If you don't collect metrics from the Virtual Machines, you will still have a fully functional Optimisation Engine, with many recommendations, but the Advisor Virtual Machine right-size ones will be served as is.

 1. Open **PowerShell** and **login** to **Azure** using: Connect-AzAccount
 2. **Connect to** your Azure **subscription** that contains the Virtual Machines you want to onboard to Log Analytics